hibbitts-design/hibbitts-design-org-blog/posts/2018-04-23-eating-my-own-dog-food-this-summer/post.md

 With an unexpected opportunity to teach [SFU](http://www.sfu.ca/) [CMPT 363 User Interface Design](https://www.sfu.ca/students/calendar/2018/summer/courses/cmpt/363.html) this summer, I've been feverishly working in the open on the accompanying Canvas LMS site (leveraging my Grav Open Course Hub project) so that potential students can better self-assess course fit before our first class meets in-person on May 9th.
 It's also already proven to be a great way to start conversations with those students already registered.

-The summer offering brings some changes, with the addition of an individual assignment and using a single open source application for both individual and group assignments.
+The summer offering brings some changes, with the addition of a journey mapping individual assignment and using a single open source application for both individual and group assignments.

 Here is the list of apps I am using to reach my pedagogical and student/facilitator experience goals this term (with lots of open source goodness):